CB

 What is it?

-The BSL CST is a screening tool for assessing cognition designed wholly in British Sign Language, to help detect dementia and acquired cognitive impairment in older deaf adults.
-It is designed to screen all areas of cognition, with items relating to memory, language, executive function, visuospatial ability, orientation and attention.
-It can be used detect neurodegeneration, or as a clinical baseline for future comparison.
+The CST is designed wholly in British Sign Language, to help detect dementia and acquired cognitive impairment in older deaf adults.
+It is designed to screen all areas of cognition, with items relating to memory, language, executive function, visuospatial ability, orientation, and attention.
+It can be used to detect neurodegeneration, or as a clinical baseline for future comparison.

 • Older deaf adults aged 50–89 years where there is concern about a change in cognition.
 It may also be administered to younger deaf adults but there are no norms for younger age groups.